-My main areas of interest are twentieth-century French literature and culture, gay and lesbian studies, cultural studies, and, more recently, Jewish studies.
-My recent research focuses on the questions of community and republican universalism.
-It deals with issues such as the engagement of urban spaces by minoritized groups, the cultural and political uses of "the Republic," representations of collective disasters (AIDS, the Holocaust), masculinity, the concepts of neighborhood and family, etc.
+I am a scholar of 20th- and 21st-century French literature and culture, with specific interests in queer and HIV studies, as well as Holocaust studies.
+Some of my recent research has focused on the questions community and republican universalism, dealing with issues such as the engagement of urban spaces by minoritized groups, the cultural and political uses of "the Republic," representations of collective disasters (AIDS, the Holocaust), masculinity, the concepts of neighborhood and family, etc.

 Recent and Selected Publications

 The Nearness of Others: Searching for Tact and Contact in the Age of HIV.
 Minneapolis: University of Minnesota Press, 2014.
 (Forthcoming in April).